Hydraulic Separators & Strainers

 Discussion about magnetic strainers.

 Strainers come in distinctive styles and varieties.
-You can choose from Y type strainers, basket strainers or strainers with magnets .
+You can choose from Y-type strainers, basket strainers, or strainers with magnets.
 The magnet strainers collect ferrous and nonferrous particles.
 Today's installations should use system strainers installed on the system return piping.
-This practice is getting more important to protect today's hydronic equipment.
-The boilers have much smaller water passages within the boiler and the use of ECM circulators is increasing.
-The ECM circulators will save on your electric bill, but the circulators create a magnetism within the circulator.
-If you do not collect the debris in a system strainer it will collect in the circulator causing a premature failure.
+This practice is becoming increasingly important for protecting today's hydronic equipment.
+The boilers have much smaller water passages within the boiler, and the use of ECM circulators is increasing.
+The ECM circulators will save on your electric bill, but they create a magnetism within the circulator.
+If you do not collect the debris in a system strainer, it will collect in the circulator, causing a premature failure.

-Want more info, here is a video from Caleffi with showing the operation of a Dirtmag.
+Want more info?
+Here is a video from Caleffi showing the operation of a Dirtmag.